PAL*M: Property Attestation for Large Generative Models: Evaluation

-\textbf{Inference Attestations.} Table~\ref{tab:inference} presents the results for both proof of inference and proof of session inference.
-For proof of inference, measurement overhead is large due to time required to measure the model, while the attestation overhead remains similar to previous cases.
-This follows the same pattern observed in dataset-related attestations where the overhead appears large (64.34\% for \bverb{Llama-3.1-8B}, around 43.28\% for \bverb{Gemma-3-4B}, and 52.16\% for \bverb{Phi-4-Mini}) because the underlying computation is relatively small.
-This represents an extreme case in which both measurement and attestation are performed for only one prompt.

-On the other hand, for proof of session inference, we perform attestation only once after all interactions with the model have completed.
-This simulates a more realistic user-model interaction, with previous prompts and responses forming the context with a single attestation for the entire session.
-In this setting, the measurement overhead is significantly smaller, 11.03\% for \bverb{Llama-3.1-8B}, 3.57\% for \bverb{Gemma-3-4B}, and 6.28\% for \bverb{Phi-4-Mini}.
+Table~\ref{tab:inference} presents the results for both proof of inference and proof of session inference.
+Proof of inference follows the same pattern observed in dataset attestations, where the overhead appears large (64.34\% for \bverb{Llama-3.1-8B}, 43.28\% for \bverb{Gemma-3-4B}, and 52.16\% for \bverb{Phi-4-Mini}) because the underlying computation is relatively small.
+This represents an uncommon case in which a proof is generated for only one prompt.
+On the other hand, proof of session inference simulates a more realistic user-model interaction.
+In this setting, the measurement overhead is significantly smaller: 11.03\% for \bverb{Llama-3.1-8B}, 3.57\% for \bverb{Gemma-3-4B}, and 6.28\% for \bverb{Phi-4-Mini}.